Cardiovascular Diseases Fellowship (Minnesota)

 - Comprehensive didactic curriculum and hands-on physical examination teaching series

 - Numerous research opportunities with guaranteed research time

 - Separate tracks available for those interested in a more comprehensive research career, including clinician-investigator and National Institutes of Health (NIH) pathways

 - Options for subspecialty training in interventional cardiology, electrophysiology, advanced echocardiography, congenital heart disease and epidemiology, advanced heart failure and transplant, structural heart disease, and multimodality imaging

 - Extensive allied health professional collaboration and support

 Mayo's academic environment, favorable faculty-to-resident ratio (approximately 160 cardiovascular subspecialists and researchers and 50 to 60 cardiovascular trainees), large patient population and state-of-the-art facilities combine to create a comprehensive educational experience.
 The "Mayo way" of graduate medical education ensures the finest teaching and the broadest patient care experience possible during a busy hands-on fellowship program.

 Mayo Clinic also offers a separate Cardiovascular Diseases Fellowship at Mayo Clinic in Arizona and Mayo Clinic in Florida.

-The training program fulfills the requirements for training as stated by the American Board of Internal Medicine and is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+This program fulfills the requirements for training as stated by the American Board of Internal Medicine and is accredited by the Accreditation Council for Graduate Medical Education (ACGME).

-You will be eligible to take the American Board of Internal Medicine’s subspecialty examination in Cardiovascular Disease upon completion of the fellowship.
+You will be eligible to take the American Board of Internal Medicine's subspecialty examination in cardiovascular disease upon completion of the fellowship.